| ||||||||||||||||||||||||||||||||||||||||||||||||||||

 driving, the safe travels, the chance to see my mom and sisters and nieces and

-nephews, the opportunity to attend a Jazz basketball game, the quick recovery
+nephews, the opportunity to attend a Jazz basketball game,

 from illness, etc. It is all in what we choose to focus on.
 Good and bad exist